sql-machine-learning/elasticdl/elasticdl/doc/model-evaluation-design.md

 * The evaluator fetches the latest model from master pod.
 * Model can be evaluated by a specified number of steps.
 If `None`, evaluation will continue until reaching the end of input.
 * Model evaluation metrics can be defined by users together with the model definition.
+* The computed model evaluation metrics can be report back to master through RPC call.

 #### Implementation Plan